-5.5.4.
+5.5.5.
 Summary of required Documentary Evidence

-Providers must use the Incident Report screen in the Department's IT Systems to record all instances where a Participant exhibits challenging behaviours.
-Any warnings given to a Participant must be recorded on the comments screen on the Participant's record in the Department's IT Systems.
-Providers must record all MSP arrangements and restriction/s that are put in place in the MSP screen on the Participant's record in the Department's IT Systems.
+- Any warnings given to a Participant must be recorded on the comments screen on the Participant's record in the Department's IT Systems. - Providers must record all MSP arrangements and restriction/s that are put in place in the MSP screen on the Participant's record in the Department's IT Systems.